khulnasoft/CodeX/docs/app/docs/codex_cloud/beta_faq.md

 Please contact us at info@khulnasoft if you are interested in a custom solution for your enterprise.

-### What OS does the Codex.sh use?
+### What OS does the Codex.khulnasoft.com use?

 Debian Linux, running on a x86-64 platform

 ### How many VM's can I run concurrently?

 You can have up to 5 concurrent projects per Github Account.
-To run more playgrounds, you can visit your [Dashboard](https://codex.sh/app/projects) to delete older playgrounds
+To run more playgrounds, you can visit your [Dashboard](https://codex.khulnasoft.com/app/projects) to delete older playgrounds

 ### Where does Codex run my playground?

 Codex VMs are run as Fly Machines in local Data Centers.
-To minimize latency, Codex.sh will attempt to create a Fly Machine as close to your current location as possible.
+To minimize latency, Codex.khulnasoft.com will attempt to create a Fly Machine as close to your current location as possible.